February 20, 2025

 The fight over Senate Bill 518 highlights ongoing tensions about the future of Indianapolis Public Schools as charter advocates push for a larger share of property taxes.

-Rogers said extending the phase-in period was a compromise closer to IPS because it gives them space to “right-size” their district.
+Rogers said extending the phase-in period was a compromise aimed at IPS, giving the district time to “right-size” its operations.

 “It gives them an opportunity to figure out why they're doing what they're doing,” Rogers said.

-Sen. Shelli Yoder (D-Bloomington) questioned the potential consequences of Senate Bill 518 and Senate Bill 1 on public schools.
+Sen. Shelli Yoder (D-Bloomington) questioned the potential consequences of Senate Bill 518 and Senate Bill 1 on public school budgets.

 “What if the impact of Senate Bill 1 and 518 ends up such that our school corporations actually cannot function, that they cannot continue,” Yoder said.
 “What then?”

-Yoder called for the state to conduct a study of prominent regions for charter schools to “have the information we need in order to make the smartest move in our districts.”
+Yoder called for the state to conduct a study of regions with high charter school enrollment to “have the information we need in order to make the smartest move in our districts.”

-Rogers told WFYI that the phased-in approach to property tax sharing halts concerns of destabilizations in districts because
+Rogers told WFYI that the phased-in approach to property tax sharing would prevent financial destabilization in public school districts.

 “They have three years right now to at least look forward,” she said.

 According to the Legislative Services Agency, Senate Bill 518 would redirect an estimated $124.4 million to charter schools over three years.
-An additional $436 million in property tax revenue redistributed among public school districts during the same period.
-These numbers are expected to change following Rogers’ amendment.
+An additional $436 million in property tax revenue would be redistributed among public school districts during the same period.
+These figures are expected to change following Rogers’ amendment.

-Rogers told WFYI she would be open to adjusting the legislation if school districts struggle under the new funding model.
+Rogers said she would be open to adjusting the legislation if school districts struggle under the new funding model.

 “We can always take a look at the fiscal impact and make adjustments as we go forward,” Rogers said.